Freddie Mercury

 In the last years of his life

 Furthermore, Freddie starred in five music videos for songs from the new album.
 There was no traditional tour to support the new record.
-Since Mercury did not disclose his illness to avoid causing pain to his family, Queen explained that they had simply decided to deviate from their usual format.
+Since Mercury hadn't revealed his illness—wanting to spare his family the pain—Queen simply said they'd decided to break from their usual touring format.
 In February 1991, Freddie attended the filming of the video for "I'm Going Slightly Mad".
 Even makeup artists could not conceal the singer's illness.

 Queen – I'm Going Slightly Mad